Last Updated on November 12, 2022 by Audrey Scott

 Hiring Jyrgalan mountain guides and horsemen

-Depending upon the size of your group, a standard trek would include a mountain guide, cook, horsemen and horses.
+Depending upon the size of your group, a standard supported trek would include a mountain guide, cook, horsemen and horses.
 Although you can opt for a more streamlined version where you carry your own camping equipment, stove and food, we really enjoyed having the support of the horses and cook so we could simply focus on the experience at hand.
 The Destination Jyrgalan DMO and guesthouses will be able to organize all this for you.